-Caught Between Two Worlds: Mexico at the Crossroads involves students in Mexico's wrenching economic and cultural transformation.
-The unit probes Mexico's complex identity and history -- from a Mexican perspective -- to bring students face-to-face with the difficult policy choices confronting the people of Mexico today.
+Between Two Worlds: Mexico at the Crossroads involves students in Mexico's wrenching economic and cultural transformation.
+The unit probes Mexico's complex identity and history and brings students face-to-face with the difficult policy choices confronting the people of Mexico today.

 Online Resources from the Choices Program